 - AWS Training and Certification

-Other platforms are offering certifications that may be even more relevant for your industry or function but may require more of a commitment of time and money.
-Additionally, many universities are offering access to their online courses—for example, HBS Online, UC Berkeley Extension, and UCLA Extension.
+Other platforms offer certifications that might be even more relevant for your industry or function but might require more of a commitment of time and money.
+Additionally, many universities offer access to their online courses, such as UCLA Extension.

 Finally, once you select and enroll in an online course, maximize your learning opportunity by approaching it in the following way: